Budibase/website/content/blog/5-marketing-strategy-tips.md

 <h3>Step 1 - Justify!</h3>

 Remember that old saying, ‘You can’t sell snow to the Eskimos’?
 The same goes for marketing.

 Does your product or business offer something unique?
 If it doesn’t, your first step is to find your USP.
 If you can’t find it, you need to rethink your product/service/business.

-To put it bluntly, no amount of great marketing will help shift a shitty product.<br>
+To put it bluntly, no amount of great marketing will help shift a shitty product.

 Make sure what you are offering is what people want and unique.
 Don’t jump into bed with marketing until you have your USP.
 You’ll only end up disappointed if you don’t - it sucks.

-This is the most important step in this entire post - DO NOT UNDERESTIMATE THIS.<br>
+This is the most important step in this entire post - DO NOT UNDERESTIMATE THIS.

-Thankfully, research plays a large part in this step.
-Understanding what your customer wants, and giving them more.
-Marketing should always be involved in R&D. In my eyes, it should be MRD - market research and development (massively biased).
-Marketing should feed into R&D. Do you know your target market?
-Ask them what they like, what gets them to press the purchase button.
-Once they tell you, ask them what could make that one thing better - the cherry on the top strategy.
-It’s at this stage you are gathering feedback which will create the blueprint for your USP.
-Once you have this USP, you have your validation, your target market, and a glorious night with sweet, sweet marketing success.

 <h3>Step 2 - Objectives</h3>